-Over my two week trip island hopping around The Bahamas, I managed to visit 13 islands and cays.
-Some locals even told me that I’d seen more of The Bahamas than they had.
-So I feel confident in declaring that the Exuma Cays were my favorite place in The Bahamas.
+Over my two week trip island hopping around the Bahamas, I managed to visit 13 islands and cays.
+Some locals even told me that I’d seen more of the Bahamas than they had.
+So I feel confident in declaring that the Exuma Cays are my favorite place in the Bahamas.
 Nassau is easy to reach in as little as an hour from Florida and three hours from NYC, Philadelphia or even Toronto on a number of daily direct flights.
-Getting to the Exuma Cays are a bit more of a challenge.
+Travel to Exuma is a bit more of a challenge.
 Though daily flights operate on airlines like SkyBahamas, it’s a tad more expensive once you get there with far fewer hotel options than bustling Nassau.
-I did spend several days staying on Great Exuma, but you can also get a taste of the beauty of the Exuma Cays on the Exuma Powerboat Adventure day tour I went on from Nassau.
+I did spend several days staying on Great Exuma, but you can also get a taste of the beauty of the Exumas on the Exuma Powerboat Adventure day tour I went on from Nassau.

 The Exuma Cays begin southwest of Nassau and stretch in almost a straight line like stepping stones for some 90 miles to the south toward Turks and Caicos.
 With 365 islands and cays making up the Exuma chain of the Bahamas and a population of just around 4000 distributed among a few populated islands like Great Exuma, Little Exuma and Staniel Cay, it’s no wonder that these islands have long been a haven for celebrities seeking a little anonymity.

-The powerboat offers a shaded inside for those that want to escape the sun and spray.
-The more adventurous, or maybe a more accurate description would be just asking for it, can take a seat up front.
-I opted for inside since I would be getting plenty of sunshine while on our private island for the day.
+Powerboat Adventures whisks you from Nassau to Exuma in style.
+The powerboat offers a shaded inside area for those that want to escape the sun and spray.
+The more adventurous, or maybe a more accurate description would be the just asking for it, can take a seat up front.
+I opted for inside since I would be getting plenty of sunshine while on our private island, Ship Channel Cay, for the day.

-The tour included two stops and the first was at Allan’s Cay, home to about 30 or so critically endangered Exuma Rock Iguanas.
+Powerboat Adventures Exuma escaptes include two stops, and the first was at Allan’s Cay.
+The cay is home to about 30 or so critically endangered Exuma Rock Iguanas.
 There are estimated to be only around 1300 left and any islands where they live are protected from development for conservation efforts.